 However, do not expect all lenders to apply uniform rates.
 Sometimes the rate will also depend on the borrower’s credit score.
 If getting lower rates is improbable, defer your plan.
 It defeats the purpose of consolidating debts.
 You will be creating more debt than solving your problem.
 In the meantime, improve your payment habits until you can find a suitable personal loan provider.

 3. Know the processing costs, fees and hidden charges

-Plus, longer payment terms mean higher interest cost.
+Plus, longer payment terms mean higher interest costs.
 So you should arrive at the ideal loan tenure aligned with your paying capacity.
-The sooner you can fully pay the loan, the earlier you can achieve a peace of mind.
+The sooner you can fully pay the loan, the earlier you can achieve peace of mind.

 The benefits of debt consolidation

 Here are two obvious benefits of why you should consider using debt consolidation.

 It can feel like a hassle to keep track and pay all of your loans across multiple banks.
 Especially when you are caught on to something, sometimes you tend to miss out on your monthly repayments.
 This is where debt consolidation acts as a solution to help combine all of your loans into one lump sum.
 That way it would be easier for you to focus on paying one installment and manage your payment deadlines more efficiently.